- Michigan Drunk Driving Procedure

 - An overview of probation: the consequences of a plea

 - What is "discovery" in drunk driving cases?

 - Drunk driving: Bench trial or jury trial

 - Drunk Driving Defenses

 - Michigan's Courts Enforcing Drunk Driving Laws

 Finding the right attorney in a drunk driving case is difficult.
 Nearly every attorney has handled at least one drunk driving case, and many attorneys handle several drunk driving cases a year resulting in only casual review and a plea to the lesser included offense of driving while impaired.

-Understanding that you can accept a plea to impaired on a first offense with no jail, you want to avoid an attorney that will do the same thing for you without properly reviewing your case.
+Understanding that you can accept a plea to impaired on first offense with no jail, you want to avoid an attorney that will do the same thing without properly reviewing your case.
 It bears repeating: Why spend money on an attorney if that attorney isn't going to review your case for defects and defenses?

 Ultimately, it may be in your best interest to enter a plea agreement to impaired; however, this is not a decision that should be made instantly upon reviewing the police report.

 In selecting an attorney, you need to be aware that properly representing a client charged with drunk driving is expensive and time consuming.
 An attorney providing an aggressive defense in these matters will spend many hours collecting and reviewing the evidence, drafting motions, and attending hearings.
 As such, these attorneys charge more than most attorneys because they are spending more time on your case.